maxedahlgren/typora-notion-theme/README.md

 - Light theme changes to be used for printing:
   - Most colours made true grays.
 - Smaller max-widths for text to be more readable.
+- Quotes have different weight and color to differentiate better.

 ![header](assets/images/header-horizontal.jpg)